samplawski/currency-converter-react/README.md

 # Currency converter
-A simple currency conversion application built with modern React.
+A simple currency conversion application built with React.js.
+The application allows users to convert Polish Zloty (PLN) into various world currencies using real-time exchange rates fetched from an external API.

 You can try it under this [link](https://samplawski.github.io/currency-converter-react/).